-The Secretary of Energy has approved publication of this notice of proposed rulemaking; request for comment.
+The Secretary of Energy has approved publication of this proposed rule; request for comments.

 List of Subjects in 10 CFR Part 430

 Administrative practice and procedure, Confidential business information, Energy conservation, Household appliances, Imports, Intergovernmental relations, Reporting and recordkeeping requirements, Small businesses.